-8.2.9.
+8.2.10.
 Budget and Justification

 Provide a compelling justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses.
-Do not exceed \$150,000 per year over a maximum period of 3 years.
+Applicants may request a maximum of \$300,000 in total costs per year for up to 3 years.
 Applicants are advised not to interpret the maximum allowable time and funding under this award as a suggestion that they should expand their anticipated work and budget to this level.
 Reasonable budgets clearly work in favor of the applicant.